Prater-12/assignment_backend/README.md

 git branch -M main
 git push -u origin main
 ```
 - Ensure that the files are visible on your repository, and ensure the commit history is maintained.
-You can view the commit history by clicking on the *3 Commits* right under the Code button, or by going to `https://github.com/USER_NAME/REPO_NAME/commits/main/`.
+You can view the commit history by clicking on the *X Commits* right under the Code button, or by going to `https://github.com/USER_NAME/REPO_NAME/commits/main/`.